1 Homewood avenue

 We now book our tour appointments online!
 Please see our available tour times and book your appointment online today or anytime 24/7: https://knockrentals.com/community/e9y5ZLOj68XO7ja9?s=cl

-OR text homewoodroom to 77599 to schedule from your phone!
+OR text Homewood rooms to 77599 to schedule from your phone!

-Dorm-style, small, self-contained bachelor unit on upper level of house.
-Suitable for student.
+Dorm-style, small, self-contained bachelor unit on the upper level of the house.
+The house is suitable for a student.
 All inclusive.
 Washrooms are shared with other tenants.
-Small kitchenette area within unit, (no laundry room).
+Small kitchenette area within the unit, (no laundry room).
 Close to Ryerson U campus, College subway station, "The Village" and Allen Gardens Park.
-Will accept short-term stays, 6 month minimum.
+Will accept short-term stays, 6-month minimum.
 Inquiries contact: